olekaspt/Lab00/README.md

 Assignment:
 1. Use the wikis on the Teams site to setup your development environemnt:
 1. Access Lab00 code by cloning this repo - git clone https://github.com/olekaspt/Lab00.git
+1.  cd Lab00
 1. Perform:
     1.	code .
     1. In VS Code Click Build